 - Sous un arbre is pronounced: sous.Z.un.N.arbre (under a tree)

-Check the video below where I go over the mandatory liaisons in French: Mandatory Liaisons — Everything You Need to Improve Your French Pronunciation
+Check the video below where I go over the mandatory liaisons in French: Mandatory Liaisons — 9 rules to improve your French pronunciation.

 6. Mandatory liaisons within a fixed expression